unchain-tech/UNCHAIN-projects/docs/The_Graph-SE2-Subgraph-package/en/section-2/lesson-7_Ship your frontend.md

 📝  Deployed to production.
 Run `vercel --prod` to overwrite later (https://vercel.link/2F).
 💡  To change the domain or build command, go to https://vercel.com/kevin-kevinjonescr/testing/settings
 ```

+Thank you so much for learning all about Scaffold-ETH and The Graph.
+We want to hear about how you enjoyed this tutorial and any feedback you have.
+You can join The Graph Discord and reach out if you have questions or problems along your web3 journey!
+Keep BUIDLing my friends!